crisu83/yii-app/README.md

  * Run `npm install` to download  Node.js dependencies.
  * Update the configurations in `app/config` to suit your needs.
  * Start Grunt by running `grunt` and it will compile your LESS and deploy your JavaScript files.
- * Run `chmod +x app/yiic.php` to allow yiic to be executed.
- * Run `yiic permissions` to set the correct permissions for files and directories.
- * Run `yiic environment change dev` to activate the development environment.
+ * Run `yiic environment dev` to activate the development environment.
  * You're done!
 Navigate to `web/index.php` to see your application.

 For more information on Composer and Grunt: